September 30, 2022 by Helena Lombard

 With so many options around, the sky is the limit, and it’s easy to turn every sip into something fabulously fragrant.
 Our top tip?
 Consider the seasons when stocking up on botanicals for your next dinner party or big event.
 In summer, mint, for example, is an excellent choice for refreshing cocktails like the Mojito.
-But in fall, you’ll be looking for the warmth and comfort of something like an Apple Butter Old Fashioned made with bourbon, homemade apple butter, and cinnamon to give it a lovely fall twist.
+But in autumn, you’ll be looking for the warmth and comfort of something like an Apple Butter Old Fashioned made with bourbon, homemade apple butter, and cinnamon to give it a lovely autumn twist.

 Herbs: Thyme, mint, basil, rosemary, and coriander